English for Seminarians

 Program Explanation

-• EFS is offered during the second semester (January-May) each year.
+- EFS is offered both during the first semester (July to November) and second semester (January to May) each year.

-• To be considered for admission to the EFS program the individual must score from 500 to 539 either on the TOEFL or the EAST Admissions English Proficiency Test (EPT).
+- To be considered for admission to the EFS program the individual must score from 500 to 539 in the EAST English Proficiency Test (EPT) or from 68 to 75 on the TOEFL iBT.

-• Students intending to enter an EAST Bachelor’s or Masteral program should indicate their intention on the EFS application form.
+- Students intending to enter an EAST academic program should indicate their intention on the EFS application form.

-Completion of EFS and Entrance into an EAST Program
+Completion of EFS and Entrance into an EAST Academic Program